 The museum first had the idea to be a polling site in 2020, when New York introduced early voting in presidential elections.
 However, with limited occupancy inside the house itself, the staff needed to overcome obstacles and requirements to be a ready voting location, including making necessary access changes to the adjoining carriage house, which is where early voters now go to vote.
 Learn more about the museum’s work to become a polling site, and its significance.

-The Creative Campus Voting Project is an effort across university museums of Big 10 state universities to close the gap between young voters who are registered and those who actually cast their ballots.
-Learn about this project through the lens of students and museum employees at the University of Michigan Museum of Art in this 7-minute piece from PBS: Universities transform art museums into spaces for voting and political discourse.
-In a year when it is the first time that Michigan voters can vote early and in-person, the museum is proud to provide a safe and welcoming civic environment.
+The Creative Campus Voting Project is an effort at the University of Michigan, in partnership with the university’s Museum of Art, the Ann Arbor City Clerk and the UMICH Votes Coalition, to close the gap.
+Learn about this project through the lens of students and museum employees in this 7-minute piece from PBS: Universities transform art museums into spaces for voting and political discourse.
+This year, it is the first time that Michigan voters can vote early and in-person, the museum is proud to provide a safe and welcoming civic environment.
 The museum transformed one of its galleries into a fully functional City Clerk’s office to allow registration, absentee ballot requests, and early voting for Ann Arbor voters.

 “It means something to be a public institution.
 It means something to … have public goods like museums and libraries.
 They’re not a given.
 They do really important, really critically important work for the civil society and the democracy, even if it’s often kind of invisible to people.
 I think it’s worth naming, so that you can really protect it.”